trixi-framework/HOHQMesh.jl/docs/src/tutorials/undo_redo.md

 HOHQMesh will give to these boundary curve segments in the resulting mesh file.

-The three curve segments stored in the variables `outer_line1`, `outer_line2`, and `outer_arc` are then added to the `sandbox_project` dictionary with a counter-clockwise orientation as required by HOHQMesh.
+The three curve segments stored in the variables `outer_line1`, `outer_line2`, and `outer_arc` are then added to the `sandbox_project` with a counter-clockwise orientation as required by HOHQMesh.
 ```julia
 addCurveToOuterBoundary!(sandbox_project, outer_line1)